 (Distance is 7.6 miles to the summit of Ben Lomond with 3,962 feet elevation gain)

 This is the shortest route to Ben Lomond.
 This route is for people who don't mind driving a long distance on a rough dirt road to get to the trailhead.
 You have two options.
 You can start at Willard Basin Campground at about 9,000 feet and hike up the Skyline Trail that climbs south to the main ridge.
 Alternatively, you can drive an extra two miles to the end of the four-wheel drive road to Willard Mountain at 9,422 feet and hike the trail along the ridge to the east.
 The two trails meet and the trail continues southeast around Willard Peak.
 Look for the easiest route and leave the trail and routefind to the top.
-The west facing slopes are steep, but shouldn’t be anymore difficult than class 2 off-trail hiking.
+The west facing slopes are steep, but shouldn't be anymore difficult off-trail hiking.

 From Willard Basin, you can easily climb Willard Peak and Ben Lomond in the same day.
 From the basin the trail heads south uphill through the trees, curving to the west and then to the east passing a small lake.
 This lake dries up into a pond during summer.
 The trail then goes back around to the west as it rises up to the ridge line where you can see Willard Bay and the Great Salt Lake.
-The trail crosses below Willard Peak and then runs across the top of the ridge between the two mountains.
+The trail crosses below Willard Peak and then runs across the ridge between the two peaks.
 It is fairly level hike until the last climb up to the summit of Ben Lomond.